automl/learna/README.md

 make reproduce-Meta-LEARNA-Adapt-<benchmark>-<id>
 ```
 `<benchmark>` could be any of the three benchmarks `Eterna`, `Rfam-Taneda`, `Rfam-Learn-Test`.
 `<id>` corresponds to one of the target structures as reported in our publication.
-All target structures of all datasets in the `data/` directory are saved in single files each having all the same format: `<id>.rna`.

 &nbsp;

 ### Timed Execution
-To have a standardized timing for all algorithms without using internal timeouts, we decided to limit the runtime using `pynisher`.
-We provide our script for timed execution and our execution scripts for running our approaches
+To have a standardized timing for all algorithms without using internal timeouts, we decided to limit the runtime using [pynisher](https://github.com/sfalkner/pynisher).
+We provide our script for timed execution and our execution scripts for running our approaches.
 The following scripts are available in the `utils/` directory:

-* `timed_execution.py` Script for timing control using [pynisher](https://github.com/sfalkner/pynisher)
+* `timed_execution.py`: Script for timing control using `pynisher`
-* `execution_scripts/final_config_{10min, 30min, transfer}.sh` The actual scripts to be executed for reproducing results

-#### Single Decision Process
+* `execution_scripts/final_config_{10min, 30min, Meta-LEARNA}.sh`: Scripts containing the final configurations

 All `execution_scripts` can be run locally using the `timed_execution` script.
 To do so run the following command after activation of the `learna` environment from the project's root directory
 ```
 python utils/timed_execution.py \